 Joint partnership.
-A joint partnerships involves bringing together partners for a specific project.
+A joint partnership, or joint venture involves bringing together partners for a specific project.
 If the project is successful, partners may want to create a general partnership.

 Step 3: Name your business.
 In order to have a partnership, you need a business.
 Choosing a name is a necessary step in creating your own business.
 Need inspiration?
 Try out a business name generator to get you started.
 Next you can also consider creating a website for your business.

 Step 4: Register your partnership online.
-When you know you partnership info and business name, look for the business or corporation section of your state’s Secretary of State website.
+When you know your partnership info and business name, look for the business or corporation section of your state’s Secretary of State website.
 This is where you register your business as a partnership.

 You’ll need to register your partnership in each state you plan to do business.
 You’ll register your main state first as a "domestic" partnership, followed by other states known as a "foreign" partnership.

 Step 5: Get an employer ID.
 Once you register your business name, type and location you can get an employer ID number (EIN) from the IRS.
 Most businesses need an EIN number even if you don’t have employees.
 You can get an employer ID number by applying for an EIN online.